 - She also positioned herself opposite the Zed, so that he is not a threat to her, and instead goes onto Elise which in ineffective because of her Rappel.

 - LeBlanc waits for Kennen to die before engaging to ensure that she won't be CC'ed.

-- She uses Sigil of Malice onto Zed, and Mikael's Crucible is used.
+- She uses Sigil of Malice onto Zed, and Mikael's Blessing is used.